How To Plan An Indian Wedding in the Pacific Northwest

 Ready to bring your vision to life in the Pacific Northwest or Wine Country?

-Let’s talk → ENQUIRE HERE
+Let’s talk → INQUIRE HERE

 Kim Jeyaraj is the founder of DavidAnn Weddings, a Portland-based wedding photographer known for capturing multicultural celebrations through a design-forward lens.
 With over a decade of experience, Kim specializes in blending editorial style with documentary depth.
 Her work has been featured in WedVibes, Oregon Wedding Day, Maharani Weddings and more.
 When she’s not photographing soul-stirring love stories, she’s reading diasporic literature or curating moodboards that mix fashion, faith, and heritage.